holochain/holochain-proto/README.md

 &nbsp;
 * **Ian Grigg**: Some of our initial plans for this architecture were inspired in 2006 by [his paper about Triple Entry Accounting](http://iang.org/papers/triple_entry.html) and his work on [Ricardian Contracts](http://iang.org/papers/ricardian_contract.html).
 &nbsp;
-* **Juan Benet**: For all his work on IPFS and being a generally cool guy.
-Various functions like multihash, multiaddress, and such come from IPFS as well as the libP2P library which we hope helps get peered node communications up and running.
+* **Juan Benet & the IPFS team**: For all their work on IPFS, libp2p, and various cool tools like multihash, multiaddress, etc. We use libP2P library for our transport layer and kademlia dht.
 &nbsp;
 * **Crypto Pioneers** And of course the people who paved the road before us by writing good crypto libraries and *preaching the blockchain gospel*.
 Back in 2008, nobody understood what we were talking about when we started sharing our designs.
 The main reason people want it now, is because blockchains have opened their eyes to the power of decentralized architectures.